Howard Ashman: Tributes

 On the 2002 Special Edition DVD of Beauty and the Beast, the Disney animators teamed up again and added a new song called "Human Again", which Ashman and Menken had written for the film but had been cut from the finished product.
 On Disc 2, there is a short documentary entitled Howard Ashman: In Memoriam that features many people who worked on Beauty and the Beast who talk about Ashman's involvement on the film and how his death was truly a loss for them.

 Jeffrey Katzenberg claims there are two angels watching down on them that put their magic touch on every film they made.
 Those two angels are Ashman and Walt Disney himself.

-An album of Ashman singing his own work entitled Howard Sings Ashman was released on November 11, 2008, by PS Classics as part of the Library of Congress "Songwriter Series."
+An album of Ashman singing his own work entitled Howard Sings Ashman was released on November 11, 2008, by PS Classics as part of the Library of Congress "Songwriter Series".

 The 2009 documentary, Waking Sleeping Beauty, which centers around Disney's animation renaissance, is dedicated to him, as well as Frank Wells, Joe Ranft, and Roy E. Disney.

 In March 2017, Don Hahn confirmed he was working on a documentary biographical film about Howard Ashman.
 The documentary film titled Howard premiered at the Tribeca Film Festival on April 22, 2018, before having a limited theatrical run on December 18, 2018.
-It was released on Disney+ on August 7, 2020.
+It was released on Disney+ on August 7, 2020, and was initially slated for removal on May 26, 2023.
+However, Disney reversed course in response to fan outcry.

+Like with the original Beauty and the Beast, the 2023 live-action adaptation of The Little Mermaid was also dedicated to his memory.